EC504-Project/NN-LSH/cosineHash/README.md

 ### Runner
 All final connection between different modules will be implemented here.
 Since image to vector module is not yet implemented, the connection between modules is not established.
+## Instruction
+Two 1x3 fake image sample data are provided in main().
+The code's ability to correctly hash image vectors and store them is tested in main().